zheminzhou/EToKi/README.md

   -h, --help  show this help message and exit
 ~~~~~~~~~~~

-## uberBlast - Use Blastn, uBlastp, minimap2 and/or mmseqs to identify similar sequences
+## uberBlast - Use BLASTn, uBLASTp, minimap2 and/or mmseqs to identify similar sequences
+**EToKi uberBlast** is also internally called by **EToKi ortho** to align exemplar genes onto queried genomes, using both BLASTn and uSearch-uBLASTp.
+Amino acid alignments are converted back to its original nucleotide sequences, such that the coordinates are consistent across different methods.

+* minimap2 --- Fastest alignment in nucleotide level.
+High accuracy in identities >= 90%, but lose sensitivity quickly for lower identities.
+* blastn --- Fast alignment in nucleotide level.
+Lose sensitivity for identities < 80%
+* mmseqs --- Amino acid based alignment for identities >= 70% (open source)
+* uBLASTp --- Amino acid based alignment for identities < 50% (commercial software)
 ~~~~~~~~~~~
 usage: EToKi.py uberBlast [-h] -r REFERENCE -q QUERY [-o OUTPUT] [--blastn]
                           [--ublast] [--ublastSELF] [--minimap] [--minimapASM]